 This is not a question with a simple answer and remains a subject of much debate.
-The definition of normal behavior keeps changing, depending on societal norms and standards.
-What is considered normal differs from one culture to the next.
-Even within a community, there can be differing views as to what constitutes 'good' and acceptable behavior.
+The definition of “normal” behavior keeps changing, depending on societal norms and standards.
+Similarly, what is considered “normal” can differ from one culture to the next.
+Even within a given community, there can be differing views as to what constitutes “good” and acceptable behavior.

-Is this pathologizing of normal behavior still something that happens today, though?
+Is this pathologizing of human behavior still something that happens today, though?
 Some think so.

 International Classification Of Diseases (ICD)

 The first edition of the ICD was known as the 'International List of Causes of Death.'
 The International Statistical Institute adopted it in 1893 and entrusted to the World Health Organization (WHO) at its inception in 1948.
-The WHO is a "specialized agency of the United Nations with primary responsibility for international health matters and public health."
 Since then, the ICD has been subdivided into more classifications, including:

-In the 1960's, the WHO mobilized its Mental Health Program to improve the diagnosis and classification of mental disorders in the ICD, which was, at the time, close to its eighth revision.
+In the 1960's, the WHO mobilized its Mental Health Program to improve the diagnosis and classification of mental disorders in the ICD.
 The WHO convened this with the help of an international group of representatives from multiple disciplines and various schools of thought in psychiatry.
 Simultaneously, a network of centers and individuals were established across the world, with the aim being to improve the work of psychiatric classification.